rohithooda10/multi-label-classification/README.md

 The preprocessing steps effectively handled noise in the legal texts, and the window-based approach in the model addressed challenges related to long text lengths.

 ## Compare Pretrained V Finetuned BERT
+In finetuned, we finetune both the newly added classifier layer and the BERT weights as well.
+Here are some results -

+- Classification report

+- Finetuned accuracies

+- Finetuned training loss per epoch

 In pretrained BERT, we just a classifier layer and trained that layer only while keeping BERT layers frozen.
 Here are some results -

 - Pretrained Accuracies